Ketel Marte Player Props: Diamondbacks vs. Cardinals

-Ketel Marte -- with a slugging percentage of .700 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks versus the St. Louis Cardinals, with Adam Wainwright on the mound, on July 24 at 9:40 PM ET.
+Ketel Marte and his .426 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the St. Louis Cardinals and Steven Matz on July 25 at 9:40 PM ET.

-He reached base in all five of his plate appearances (2-for-2) in his most recent appearance against the Reds.
+He had two hits (going 2-for-5) in his most recent game against the Cardinals.

 Ketel Marte Game Info & Props vs. the Cardinals